What controls the Fe II strength in active galactic nuclei?: Introduction

 \section{Introduction}

-\feii\ multiplet emission is a prominent feature in the ultraviolet (UV) to optical spectra of most active galactic nuclei (AGNs), including QSOs at redshifts as high as $\gtrsim 6$ (e.g., Freudling et al. 2003, Barth et al. 2003, Iwamuro et al. 2004, Jiang et al. 2007, Kurk et al. 2007).
-Its equivalent width (EW) varies significantly from object to object (e.g., from $>100$ \AA\ to undetectable for the emission in the 4434--4684\AA\ region [hereafter $\lambda4570$]; Boroson \& Green 1992, hereafter BG92). \feii\ is an important probe of AGN physics.
-For example, BG92 showed that the relative strength of the \feii\ $\lambda4570$ emission is a dominating variable in the first principal component (PC1) in their analysis of the correlation matrix of QSO properties which is generally believed to be linked to certain fundamental parameter of accretion process (e.g., the relative accretion rate, often expressed as $L/L_{\rm Edd}$ or $L/M$; Sulentic et al. 2000, Boroson 2002).
-More importantly, \feii\ emission relative to that of $\alpha$-elements (e.g. \mgii) can be considered to be an observational proxy of the Fe/$\alpha$ abundance ratio.
-If iron is mainly produced by Type 1a supernovae that have long-lived progenitors, this ratio would have a characteristic delay of $\sim$ 1 Gyr from the initial starburst in the quasar host environment, based on chemical evolution models.
-Thus \feii\ emission in principle can serve as a cosmic clock to constrain the age of QSOs and the epoch of the first star formation of their host galaxies (Hamann \& Ferland 1993; and cf., e.g., Matteucci \& Recchi 2001).
+\feii\ multiplet emission is a prominent feature in the ultraviolet (UV) to optical spectra of most active galactic nuclei (AGNs), including QSOs at redshifts as high as $\gtrsim 6$ (e.g., Barth et al. 2003; Freudling et al. 2003; Iwamuro et al. 2004; Jiang et al. 2007; Kurk et al. 2007).
+Its equivalent width (EW) varies significantly from object to object, ranging from $>100$ \AA\ to undetectable [$<$5 \AA\ ($1\sigma$)\,] for the \feii\,$\lambda4570$ blend in the 4434--4684 \AA\ region (Boroson \& Green 1992). \feii\ emission is an important probe of AGN physics.
+For example, Boroson \& Green (1992) showed that the strength of the \feii\,$\lambda4570$ emission relative to \oiii\ $\lambda5007$ is a dominant variable in the first principal component (PC1 or Eigenvector 1) in their analysis of the correlation matrix of QSO properties, which is generally believed to be linked to certain fundamental parameters of the accretion process (e.g., the relative accretion rate, often expressed as $L/L_{\rm Edd}$ or $L/M$; Sulentic et al. 2000b; Boroson 2002). \feii\ emission is a strong coolant of the broad-line region (BLR) of AGNs, and thus provides useful information about the BLR from energy budget considerations (Osterbrock \& Ferland 2006; see also Vestergaard \& Wilkes 2001, and references therein).
+More importantly, \feii\ emission relative to that of $\alpha$-elements (e.g., \mgii) can be considered to be an observational proxy of the Fe/$\alpha$ abundance ratio.
+If iron is mainly produced by Type 1a supernovae, which have long-lived progenitors, this ratio would have a characteristic delay of $\sim$ 1 Gyr from the initial starburst in the QSO host environment.
+Thus, \feii\ emission in principle can serve as a cosmic clock to constrain the age of QSOs and the epoch of the first star formation in their host galaxies (Hamann \& Ferland 1993; and cf., e.g., Matteucci \& Recchi 2001).